Management & Staff

 Tutors

-These are timetabled roles where a class teacher takes a special interest in a particular class group specially assigned to them, and they sometimes teach this group SPHE.
-They encourage the students in that group to link in with them, and they in turn link in with the year heads regarding any individual or class issues.
-They deal with friendship issues, conflict, academic progress and are there for students experiencing any difficulties in their school or personal lives.
-Tutor time is 12 minutes per day Monday to Thursday and 8 minutes on a Friday
+The tutor is a class teacher who takes a special interest in the particular class group assigned to them.
+They encourage the students in that group to link in with them, and they in turn report to the Year Heads and the Senior Management Team regarding any individual or class issues.
+They deal with friendship issues, conflict, academic progress and are there for students experiencing difficulties in their school or personal lives.
+Tutor time is timetabled each day.

 Classroom & Subject Teachers

-Teachers are responsible for the teaching of their assigned subjects, and more importantly the learning of all the students in that class group.
-Classroom teachers are also obliged to be observant and report through the appropriate channels, concerns relating to the students in their care.
+Teachers are responsible for the learning of all the students in that class group.
+Classroom teachers are also obliged to be observant and report, through the appropriate channels, concerns relating to the students in their care.

 Special Needs Assistants